-Now is a good time to repot houseplants and succulents in anticipation of spring growth.
+- Now is a is a good time to repot houseplants and succulents in anticipation of spring growth.

-Plant early blooming plants like peonies, wisteria, lilacs, flowering plums, cherries, and magnolias.
+Plant early blooming plants like peonies, lilacs, flowering plums and magnolias.
 You can also plant Mediterranean plants such as leucadendrons, lavender and rosemary.
 Ceanothus and manzanita are great California Native choices.

-During the month of February we have the best citrus selection of the year.
+- During the month of February we have the best blueberry selection of the year.
 Stop in!

 - Protect citrus from rodents with Repels All Ready to Use.

 - Deadhead cyclamen to keep them in bloom.

 - After pruning, be sure to clean your tools.